 The American opioid epidemic is everywhere.
 It’s in every state and touches innumerable bustling cities and small towns across the country.
-In 2015 alone, opioids were responsible for 33,091 overdose deaths.
+In 2017, opioids were responsible for 47,600 overdose deaths.
 No one is immune to its effects.
 Legal and illicit opioid use impacts people from all walks of life, including young adults, entire families, and even unborn children.
-Opioids encompass a variety of illegal substances (e.g. heroin, opium, etc.) and legal, prescription drugs (e.g. OxyContin, morphine) alike.
+Opioids encompass a variety of illegal substances (e.g. heroin and opium) and legal, prescription drugs (e.g. OxyContin and morphine) alike.
 They can claim the lives of those who have been misusing drugs for years or even those filling prescriptions.

 As opioids are still produced and prescribed at high rates, statements like, “I knew someone who overdosed on oxycodone,” and, “A friend of mine from high school died last week by overdose,” are increasingly common.
-The epidemic continues to claim lives at unprecedented rates, but these sentiments don’t have to continue.
-Ending the epidemic can start with one person getting help.
-One family member contacting a rehab center like The Recovery Village on behalf of a loved one can be transformative.
-One person saying yes to treatment doesn’t just change one life forever; it can slowly begin to turn the tide of the American opioid epidemic altogether.
+The epidemic continues to claim lives at unprecedented rates.
+One family member contacting a treatment center like The Recovery Village on behalf of a loved one can be transformative.
+One person saying agreeing to treatment doesn’t just change one life forever; it can slowly begin to turn the tide of the American opioid epidemic altogether.

 What Is the Opioid Epidemic?